 Autumn, beloved for the delicious Japanese food, excites the appetites of Japanese people each year.
 Among the many mouthwatering ingredients provided by Japanese nature in the autumn season are chestnuts.

 One of the most common way to enjoy these mildly sweet nuts is by roasting them over charcoal, and you can often see street stalls selling these by the roadside.
-Those from the Tanba region in the north of Kyoto are particularly famed for being big and perfectly shaped, as well as for their sweetness.
-These used to be presented as offerings to the Emperor and Shogun over 1,000 years ago.
+Another favorite way to enjoy these autumn season nuts is to boil them with rice.
+This delicious Japanese food is called kurimeshi (chestnut rice).

-And of course, don’t miss out on the seasonal limited editions of classic souvenir snacks, such as Iwate Prefecture’s Kamome no Tamago (Seagull’s Eggs) with chestnut paste inside!
+In Japanese confectionery (wagashi) shops, you will see the kurikinton — a chestnut-shaped wagashi made of chestnut paste and sugar.
+And of course, there are seasonal limited editions of classic souvenir snacks, such as Iwate Prefecture’s Kamome no Tamago (Seagull’s Eggs) with chestnut paste inside!

 Shun (旬) translates directly into “season”, but strictly speaking in Japan refers to the ten days in which a food (be it a fruit, vegetable, fish or dish) is deemed to be at its tastiest and best period in which it is to be eaten. 季節（kisetsu), which also translates into “season”, refers to six periods within each season (spring, summer, autumn, winter), according to the solar calendar in which a change in the season is deemed to occur – an indication of the Japanese sensitivity to changes in the weather and climate, and its impact on crops and catches of the day. 「A Taste of Sh旬n」aims to bring you the freshest and best harvests, catches and dishes of the day.